 Why is thumbprint rosin more expensive per gram than commercial rosin?

-The labor-intensive production method and extremely low yields drive higher pricing.
-Additionally, thumbprint rosin is often made from premium starting materials and marketed as an artisanal product with limited availability.
+The labor-intensive production method and extremely low yields drive higher pricing. thumbprint rosin is often made from premium starting materials and marketed as an artisanal product with limited availability.

 Can thumbprint rosin be pressed again to improve quality?